Thank you for subscribing

 Which type of electric car is best: PHEV or EV?

-In short, an EV typically offers better performance, better efficiency and a better driving experience.
+In short, an EV typically offers better performance, better efficiency, unique features and a better driving experience.
 But the long answer as to which is best for you comes down to how and where you plan to use it.

 EVs are terrific for zipping around town and for staying within a few hundred kilometres of home base.
-They’re a great way to lower running costs (such as by downsizing a car), avoid petrol stations for good (especially if you have solar) and enjoy a superior driving experience with excellent throttle response and acceleration.
+They’re a great way to lower running costs (such as by downsizing a car), avoid petrol stations for good (especially if you have solar) and enjoy a superior driving experience with excellent throttle response and acceleration, and useful technology such as V2L.

 Venturing further than that with an electric car requires some planning and understanding of the public charging network, which is constantly expanding but sometimes caught short during busy periods, such as long weekends.